kotae4/intro-to-gamehacking/README.md

 ## All Together Now ##

-Live analysis, static analysis, and source code can all be used together at the same time to make information gathering extremely efficient.<br>
+Dynamic analysis, static analysis, and source code can all be used together at the same time to make information gathering extremely efficient.<br>
-I'll often use a live analysis tool to scan for my player character's health or position and once I find it and figure out what writes to it then I'll translate the address of that function to its filetime address and look at it in my static analysis tool.
+I'll often use a dynamic analysis tool to scan for my player character's health or position and once I find it and figure out what writes to it then I'll translate the address of that function to its filetime address and look at it in my static analysis tool.
 If the game is using an open source engine then I'll look for nearby strings and search for those strings in the source code, too.
 Very quickly I'll have an understanding of exactly what's happening, what the call chain looks like, all the structures referenced throughout the chain, etc.<br>
 This is just an example but you can see how using all these tools together can make your life easier.<br>
 Before moving on, I also want to note that even without source code it's not a bad idea to look at all the referenced strings in the image with your static analysis tool.
 Often times debug strings will lead you to very juicy functions that reference all kinds of structures you might be interested in.